garciart/network-automation/exercises/README.md

 child.expect_exact('R2#')
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

-## Save the device's running configuration as the startup configuration.
+## Update the startup configuration of the device.

 When we make changes to the device, such as changing the hostname, we are making changes to the ***running configuration***; everything will return to its default values when the device reloads.
 To make the changes permanent, you must copy the running configuration, held in the device's volatile random-access memory (RAM), to the device's ***startup configuration***, stored in its nonvolatile RAM (NVRAM).

-Even though we rolled-back our changes, go back to your Console Terminal and make the current configuration the default configuration:
+Even though we rolled-back our changes, go back to your **Console Terminal** and make the current configuration the default configuration:

 ```
 copy running-config startup-config ; or copy run start